Bojano: History

 After two centuries marked by Saracen attacks, in the mid-11th century Bojano was conquered by the Hauteville Normans, becoming a fief of Raoul de Moulins, a companion to Robert Guiscard.
 The city became a county capital.

 The city was destroyed by a long series of earthquakes, the last occurring in 1913.

+During the era of Fascist Italy, Bojano was the site of a small fascist internment camp administered and operated by the province of Campobasso.
+The camp was located in four warehouses that were once used for tobacco production by the Società Anonima Imprese Metropolitane (SAIM).
+Three of the warehouses were used for internment while the fourth was used to provide services.
+The camp could hold up to 250-300 people, but never held more than 100.
+The internees were said to have been Gypsies, Chinese, and "foreign Jews".
+Some time by July 1941, the camp had deteriorated and it was closed with the remaining prisoners (58 Gypsies) transferred to the camp at Agnone.

 Main sights

 The remains of Cyclopean walls can be seen on the heights above the modern town.
 Other attractions include: